 WHAT IS UPPER WEST SIDE PHX?

-A grassroots community movement encouraging specialty shops and restaurants to locate to the Northwest suburbs of Phoenix.
+A grassroots community movement encouraging specialty shops and restaurants to come to the Northwest suburbs of Phoenix.
 This includes zip codes 85383, 85382, 85310, 85308, 85083, and 85373.
 Our primary focus is development in zip code 85383 as that is the area with the most opportunity for growth.

 HOW IT ALL STARTED